 Once the app has downloaded, you will need to provide some details, which is standard for sports betting websites.
 A sportsbook will require your name, address, email, birth date, phone number, and social security number.
 Once you have entered that information, you will need to create a username and password, and then you are all set.

-You can bet anywhere across the state, but only online or mobile.
-There are no retail sportsbooks or Caisnos in Tennessee.
+You can bet anywhere across the state, but only online or on mobile.
+There are no retail sportsbooks or Casinos in Tennessee.

 Yes, sports betting was legalized in Tennessee in 2019.
 This is only for online betting; retail betting remains prohibited in the state.

-The Tennessee Education Lottery Corporation will oversee sports betting activity in the state.
+The Tennessee Education Lottery Corporation oversees sports betting activity in the state.
 In 2019, state regulators finalized a set of rules and regulations dictating how sports betting will operate in Tennessee.

-Sports betting is currently legal in Tennessee; sportsbooks officially launched in the state on November 1, 2002.
+Sports betting is legal in Tennessee; sportsbooks officially launched on November 1, 2020.

 We would not recommend using an offshore betting site.
-They work outside of the guidelines set by US law, and you would not be protected when using them as you would with sites that have a betting license.
-With many operators likely to have a fully licensed sportsbook in Tennessee, it is best to use a regulated & legal sportsbook, rather than play at an offshore operator such as Bovada.
+They work outside the guidelines set by US law, and you would not be protected when using them as you would with sites with a betting license.
+With many operators likely to have a fully licensed sportsbook in Tennessee, it is best to use a regulated and legal sportsbook rather than play at an offshore operator such as Bovada.